Axual/terraform-provider-axual/README.md

 - **protocol_versions** is the Terraform protocol version.
 This is set to 6.0 because we are using Terraform Plugin Framework to develop our provider.

 ## Debugging in IntelliJ IDEA using Delve
-- There are 4 IntelliJ IDEA run configurations in .run folder.
-Just open IntelliJ run configuration menu to see them.
+- There are four IntelliJ IDEA run configurations in `.run` folder.
+Open IntelliJ run configuration menu to see them.
 - Steps to debug Terraform Provider
   - brew install delve
-  - Run "Axual build to _bin" to generate executable in /go/bin and name it terraform-provider-axual
+  - Run "Axual build to _bin" to generate executable in `/go/bin` and name it terraform-provider-axual
-  - Run "Axual Delve binary"(Run icon) to start Delve's debugging session on this binary.
-It looks for terraform-provider-axual executable in /go/bin.
+  - Run "Axual Delve binary" (Run icon) to start Delve's debugging session on this binary.
+It looks for terraform-provider-axual executable in `/go/bin`.
-  - Run "Axual Go Remote"(Debug icon) to connect IntelliJ to the Delve's debugging session.
+  - Run "Axual Go Remote" (Debug icon) to connect IntelliJ to the Delve's debugging session.
 On the console you will see a string: TF_REATTACH_PROVIDERS='{"axual...
   - Copy this string and use it as environment variable: export TF_REATTACH_PROVIDERS='{"axual...
     - For some reason, it only works in a separate terminal session on MacOS.
 Also run terraform commands from the same iTerm terminal session.
   - Set a breakpoint and run a command to run the provider like: tf plan or tf apply.
 It will stop at the breakpoint
   - When done with debugging, remove the env variable: unset TF_REATTACH_PROVIDERS
-  - To do the same without generating the binary: Run "Axual Delve project"(Run icon)
+  - To do the same without generating the binary: Run "Axual Delve project" (Run icon)

 ## Debugging webclient